Turkey turns to the organization of the Euro football after the final of the Champions League - ExBulletin

 We lost the Euro 2016 bid by a single vote, said Bykeki, who was elected head of the TFF last year.
 It was a bit upsetting for us, but since we were so close to getting it, we want to keep trying.

-Turkey seemed confident of securing Euro 2020 with the public backing of Platini, who met Erdoan in 2012.
-Turkey’s insistence also on simultaneously pursuing a bid for the 2020 Olympics, which ultimately failed, prompted UEFA to opt for a multi-nation tournament. hosted throughout Europe.
+Turkey seemed sure to get Euro 2020 with public support from Platini, who met Erdoan in 2012. prompted UEFA to opt for a multi-nation tournament. hosted throughout Europe.

-Turkey then refused to stage the Euro 2020 semi-finals and final, which England took instead for a tournament first postponed and then staged during a pandemic with restricted crowds.
+Turkey then turned down the Euro 2020 semi-finals and final, which England took instead for a tournament first postponed and then staged during a pandemic with restricted crowds.

-When Turkey attempted Euro 2024, Germany’s offer was simply too strong for football and financial reasons for UEFA to refuse.
+When Turkey tried to participate in Euro 2024, Germany’s bid was simply too strong for footballing and financial reasons for UEFA to refuse.
 The vote five years ago was 12 to 4.

 This series of defeats, near misses and missteps in sports policy came after Turkey reached the semi-finals of Euro 2008 and the 2002 World Cup.
 As a footballing nation, it seems that the organization of a major tournament is due.